All about rules!

 Rules are an important part of society.
 From a young age, children are exposed to a series of rules on a daily basis.
 However, children and adults alike often question where these rules come from and whether they are fair.

-This activity raises children’s awareness of law through a philosophy for children approach.
-In the concluding activity (optional), children work together to determine classroom rules.
+This activity raises children’s awareness of the law through a philosophy for children approach.
+In the optional concluding activity, children work together to determine classroom rules.
 If they have a say in making the rules, they’ll be more willing to follow them and understand that the rules are applied democratically.

-- Raise students’ awareness of the law in their lives.
+• To raise students’ awareness of the law in their lives

-- Help students understand where rules come from.
+• To help students understand where rules come from

-- Help students realize that restrictions and responsibilities are subject to rights and freedoms.
+• To help students realize that restrictions and responsibilities are subject to rights and freedoms

-- Establish classroom rules in a democratic manner, which helps ensure students follow them.
+• To establish classroom rules in a democratic manner, which helps ensure students follow them

-- Learn to speak in front of a group.
+• To learn to speak in front of a group

 Subjects and subject-specific competencies